epsalt/daylight/readme.md

 # Daylight Charts

-Explore how daylight hours change throughout the year across the globe.
+Explore how daylight hours change throughout the year in locations across the globe.
 See the full interactive version [here][blog].

 ![Daylight Chart GIF][gif]